ProvableHQ/ARCs/arc-0038/README.md

   }
 ```
 #### Withdraw Public
-Withdraw_public takes two arguments: `withdrawal_shares` and `total_withdrawal`, both as u64s.
-Withdrawal shares are the amount of shares to burn in exchange for total_withdrawal microcredits.
+`withdraw_public` takes two arguments: `withdrawal_shares` and `total_withdrawal`, both as u64s.
+Withdrawal shares are the amount of shares to burn in exchange for `total_withdrawal` microcredits.
-Withdraw_public is meant to be used in the normal operation of the protocol – most credits (excepting deposits and pending withdrawals) should be bonded to the validator.
+`withdraw_public` is meant to be used in the normal operation of the protocol – most credits (excepting deposits and pending withdrawals) should be bonded to the validator.
-The transition part is straightforward – the credits.aleo program is called to unbond the total_withdrawal microcredits from the protocol address.
+The transition part is straightforward – the `credits.aleo` program is called to unbond the `total_withdrawal` microcredits from the protocol address.
-In a nutshell, the concerns of the finalize portion of withdraw public are to:
+In a nutshell, the concerns of the finalize portion of `withdraw_public` are to:
 - Determine whether this withdrawal will fit into the current withdraw batch, if one is taking place
 - Distribute commission shares for the protocol admin
-- Ensure that the total_withdrawal microcredits are less than or equal to the proportion of microcredits held by the withdrawal_shares
+- Ensure that the `total_withdrawal` microcredits are less than or equal to the proportion of microcredits held by the withdrawal_shares
 - Update the protocol state
-Set a withdraw claim for the withdrawer so that they may withdraw their shares at a given claim_height
+- Set a withdraw claim for the withdrawer so that they may withdraw their shares at a given `claim_height`
 ```aleo
 function withdraw_public:
 	input r0 as u64.public;